Overview of Charles Schwab IRA

 Customer Service

-Schwab has cut its commission schedule, but it has managed to keep 24/7 phone service.
-Chinese language service is available some hours, and the broker also offers international phone numbers for clients outside the U.S.
+Schwab has lowered its commissions but still offers 24/7 phone support.
+Chinese-language service is available during some hours, and international phone numbers are offered for clients outside the U.S.

-Schwab has around-the-clock chat service on its website.
-During a trial, we did receive a wrong answer.
-The website also offers internal messaging.
+Schwab also has 24/7 chat support on its website.
+During our test, we did receive one incorrect answer.
+The site also includes internal messaging.

-Clients who would rather skip all the e-channels can do so at one of Schwab’s 300+ nationwide locations.
-There’s at least one office in virtually every state.
-Puerto Rico, Hong Kong, and London also have brick-and-mortar locations.
+Clients who prefer in-person service can visit one of Schwab’s 300+ locations across the U.S. There is at least one office in almost every state.
+Puerto Rico, Hong Kong, and London also have physical offices.

 Get Charles Schwab IRA